giandonatoinverso/continuous-software-assurance-system/README.md

 These tools are orchestrated to run as part of a unified assurance process, allowing for a comprehensive assessment of software artifacts and infrastructure components across different stages of the DevSecOps lifecycle.

 # Project Structure

-Allora spieghiamo la struttura del progetto.
-Io ti dico in breve cosa c'è e tu estendi:

 ## `utils/` – Utility Scripts
-  - Cartella contenente script di utility:
+This directory includes reusable classes that support scanning, data collection, and remote execution across the system:

+- **CVE helper (`helper.py`)**
-    - Python script defines a utility class for processing, merging, and visualizing CVE vulnerability data from security scanners, sorting entries by severity and enriching them with details such as CWE, CVSS V2/V3 scores, and affected targets.
+  Processes and merges CVE reports from different tools, sorts them by severity, and enriches entries with metadata such as CWE IDs, CVSS v2/v3 scores, and affected targets.

-    - Python script defines a utility class for extracting and normalizing Docker image names from `docker-compose.yml` files, optionally replacing environment variables defined in a `.env` file to return a clean list of service images.
+- **Docker image extractor (`compose_utils.py`)**
+  Parses `docker-compose.yml` files (optionally using `.env` variables) to extract and normalize service image names for use in Docker-based scans.

+- **SSH client wrapper (`ssh_client.py`)**
-    - Python script implements a wrapper class based on `fabric` and `paramiko` to establish SSH connections using either password or private key authentication, allowing remote command execution with exit code handling, as well as file transfer to and from remote hosts.
+  Manages remote connections over SSH using password or private key authentication.
+Supports command execution, error handling, and file transfers.

-    - Python script defines a utility class for common repository and file system operations, including cloning Git repositories (with optional access token support), downloading files from remote URLs with authentication headers, and recursively deleting the contents of local directories.
+- **Repository and file manager (`helper.py`)**
+  Provides functions to clone Git repositories (with optional OAuth token), download authenticated files, and recursively clean local directories.

 ## `security_controls/` – Executable Security Modules